ClickHouse/ClickHouse/docs/en/getting_started/index.md

 ### From Docker Image

-Just follow the guide on [Docker Hub](https://hub.docker.com/r/yandex/clickhouse-server/).
+To run ClickHouse inside Docker follow the guide on [Docker Hub](https://hub.docker.com/r/yandex/clickhouse-server/).
 Those images use official `deb` packages inside.

 ### From Sources